Mario-CyberS/RaspbPi-as-mini-Firewall-NAT-Gateway/README.md

 tailscale ip -4  # Confirm 100.x.x.x IP
 sudo apt install net-tools iptables iproute2 curl nano -y
 ```
-If you have unrestrictive wifi then no need for a travel router.

 ### Add ACLs in Tailscale Admin Panel:
 ```bash